AnthonyDMartin/First-experience-with-Django-and-GitHub/README.md

-# First experience with Django and Github
+# My first experience with Django and Github